atomjump/notifications/README.md

 php install.php
 ```

-At the user end, the Android/iPhone app at https://github.com/atomjump/messaging needs to be installed (this can be built in build.phonegap.com, but will soon be published on the Play stores)
+At the user end, the Android/iPhone app at https://github.com/atomjump/messaging needs to be installed (this can be built in build.phonegap.com, which is available on the Android and iPhone app-stores as 'AtomJump Messaging')

 # TODO

 * Handle multiple devices per user (probably as a json array inside the same database field)
-* iPhone message formats (Android is currently supported)
 * Time-slots for accepting messages
 * Multiple messages from the same forum can be grouped